Tuesday, July 1, 2025

 There are reasons why those who libel and slander others are seen as being similar in nature and character to cold-blooded snakes.
 Slander can inflict significant harm on folks.
 That includes damage to reputation, emotional distress, and, in some cases, financial losses.
 It can lead to the loss of clients, missed opportunities, and even job termination due to the spread of false statements.
 Furthermore, the lies that a slanderer spreads can cause lasting damage to personal and working relationships.

 Slanderous statements can also damage personal relationships with friends, family, and colleagues.
 The spread of false information can create division and mistrust within social circles and professional networks.
-Speaking from my own experience with people spreading lies, experiencing slander is absolutely no fun.
-It can cause significant emotional distress, including anxiety, depression, and distrust.
+Speaking from my own experience with people spreading lies, someone who has experienced real slander and not just back-biting gossip firsthand, it is absolutely no fun.
+Besides making someone angry, it can cause significant emotional distress, including anxiety, depression, and distrust.

-In some cases, slander can create financial losses, such as lead to job loss,, loss of income missed promotions, and missed business opportunities.
+In some cases, slander can create financial losses, such as leading to job loss, loss of income, missed promotions, and missed business opportunities.
 If a business's reputation is tarnished by slander, it can result in a decline in customers and sales.
 It can even lead to difficulty finding new employment.

 Of course, there are also the costs associated with repairing one's reputation.
 Again, from my own experience, I've spent thousands of dollars on lawsuits to fight false accusations in the past.
-And when accusations are shown not to be true, most slanderers, those low-character individuals, don't even have the class to apologize for falsely accusing someone.
+And when accusations are proven to be false, most slanderers, those individuals of low character, don't even have the decency to apologize for falsely accusing someone.

 So what do you think?
 Have things changed?
 Have things changed that much at all?
-Are slanderous individuals still seen as venomous snakes with no redeeming qualities who should be avoided?
+Are slanderous individuals still seen as venomous snakes, two-faced people with no redeeming qualities, horrid individuals who should be avoided?
 Should they still be seen as some of the "most contemptible creatures in the world and the curse of society"?

 I think so.
 Just as they were seen in 1874, I believe slanderous individuals are contemptible creatures akin to venomous snakes.
 They are just low-character lowlifes that we need to avoid.
 They're not worth spit.